 "Breathtakingly diverse" – that is the region's official slogan.
 The North Black Forest region lives this statement in three rural districts and one urban district.
 As the name insinuates, it is the northern part of the largest German low mountain range.
 Accordingly, the landscape is mainly characterised by mountains and forest.

-The high tourist numbers prove that the Black Forest is a restful place: More than 3.5 million guests annually stay the night here.
+The high tourist numbers prove that the Black Forest is a restful place: More than 2.7 million guests annually stay in the North Black Forest region.
 There are sufficient reasons for that.
 For instance, you can go hiking and cycling in the summer.
 In the winter, the slopes and valleys are used for winter sports.
 On the cultural level, numerous theatres, concert halls, museums, castles, cloisters and gardens inspire the visitors.
 Furthermore, the North Black Forest region has an excellent gastronomy.
-The small town of Baiersbronn is considered Germany’s gourmet mecca.
-As many as two 3-star restaurants are resident here – and with Harald Wohlfahrt, Germany’s best cook as well.
+The small town of Baiersbronn is considered Germany’s gourmet mecca: as many as two 3-star restaurants are resident here.

 The economic structure in the North Black Forest region is shaped by a strong medium-sized business.
 The high part of owner-operated enterprises and a high part of handicraft companies are characteristic.
 In total, 17 international market leaders are resident in the region.
 The legendary Fischer dowel was also invented here by the way.
 The key industries of the region focus on precision engineering, plastic engineering, medical and dental technology as well as health and tourism.
 The industrial emphasis is in Pforzheim – the centre of the German jewelry, clock and watch industry.